 The cervical screening is usually carried out by the practice nurse and you can request a female doctor or nurse.

 They’ll ask you to undress from the waist down and lay on the bed.
 We get it, the last thing you want to do is get your bits out for a stranger but there’s no need to be embarrassed.
 Chances are, they’ve done this test a thousand times and seen more vaginas than you’ve had hot dinners.

 The nurse will gently put an instrument called a speculum into your vagina.
 The speculum may then be opened slightly to hold the walls of the vagina open so the cervix can be seen.

 Some women can find this uncomfortable but it shouldn’t be painful.
 If you feel a little embarrassed, try and think about something else, like the chocolatey treat you’re going to reward yourself with after the appointment.

-A small soft brush will then be used to gently collect some cells from the surface of your cervix.
+A small brush will then be used to gently collect some cells from the surface of your cervix.
 The cell sample is then sent off to a laboratory for analysis.

 When will I get my cervical screening results back?